YashChauhan-2303/Admin-Portal-With-Role-Based-Access/README.md

 2. **Login** with your credentials
 3. **Test role-based access**:
    - Viewer: Can only view universities
-   - Editor: Can create and edit universities
-   - Admin: Full CRUD access + user management
+   - Admin: Full CRUD access on universities + user management

 ### API Testing with Postman/Thunder Client